ambrustorok/jupyter/README.md

-## Guide to Setting Up Jupyter on Windows
+## Setting Up Jupyter on Windows

-This guide outlines the process of setting up Jupyter on Windows, including installing extensions and configuring different kernels for various projects.
+This guide provides step-by-step instructions for setting up Jupyter on Windows, including installing extensions and configuring different kernels for various projects.

-### Creating a Python Virtual Environment
+### 1. Creating a Python Virtual Environment

-To begin, create a Python virtual environment using the following command:
+First, create a Python virtual environment with the following command:

 ```cmd
 python -m venv kernel_2024_03_22
 ```

-### Activating the Virtual Environment
+### 2. Activating the Virtual Environment

 Activate the virtual environment in Windows using: